KenKundert/svg_schematic/doc/concepts.rst

 example, ``off=(50,25)`` is equivalent to ``xoff=50, yoff=25``.

 Wires are added using an list of points, where each point is an XY-pair.
-In the simplest case, a line is run between each of the point specified.
+In the simplest case, a line is run between each of the points specified.
 Thus, the first wire runs from ``r.p`` to ``l.p``, where ``r`` is the resistor and ``r.p`` is the location of the ``p`` terminal of the resistor.  ``l.p`` is the location of the positive terminal of the inductor.
 The second wire connects the negative